 The research is based on the use of the principle of unity of theory and practice, forecasting the development of economic processes based on the method of scientific abstraction.
-The following methods of scientific research of the processes of diagnostics of TNCs activity in the conditions of financial instability were used for achievement of the purpose and the tasks of the dissertation: dialectical method (in identification of the essential nature of financial instability and its factors; as well as investigating the transformational changes of corporate automotive TNCs in the context of globalization); historical and logical method (when studying the factors of competitiveness of multinational corporations in the global economy, generalization of the experience of forecasting their bankruptcy and analysis of the evolutionary development of strategies for the internationalization of TNCs in the automotive sector); system-structural analysis of economic processes and phenomena (in revealing the role and task of diagnostics of TNCs activity in ensuring their international competitiveness, as well as analysis of informal methods of diagnostics of business structures of the corporate sector and the dynamics of the financial state of automobile corporations).
+The following methods of scientific research of the processes of diagnostics of TNCs activity in the conditions of financial instability were used for achievement of the purpose and the tasks of the dissertation: dialectical method (in identification of the essential nature of financial instability and its factors; as well as investigating the transformational changes of corporate automotive TNCs in the context of globalization); historical and logical method (when studying the factors of competitiveness of multinational corporations in the global economy generalization context of globalization); historical and logical method (when studying the factors of competitiveness of multinational corporations in the global economy, generalization of the experience of forecasting their bankruptcy and analysis of the evolutionary development of strategies for the internationalization of TNCs in the automotive sector); system-structural analysis of economic processes and phenomena (in revealing the role and task of diagnostics of TNCs activity in ensuring their international competitiveness, as well as analysis of informal methods of diagnostics of business structures of the corporate sector and the dynamics of the financial state of output bile corporations). of automobile corporations).

 Global conditions of functioning of the automotive industry significantly exacerbate the competition between its operators, defining qualitatively new requirements to ensure their competitiveness based on the criteria of high quality products, its reliability and innovative capacity, as well as competitive pricing and unpretentious product.
 These processes are based not only on the natural result of global trends in systematic liberalization of trade, investment, manufacturing and financial credit, but also on the objective need to expand existing car manufacturers and search for qualitatively new market segments of their products in order to maximize profits and increase efficiency of financial and economic activity.

-Against the backdrop of post-crisis stagnation of consumer markets in developed countries, declining sales of automotive products in their domestic individualization of demand, markets. increasing increasing demands on performance environmental and investment attractiveness global of car manufacturers, the vast majority of them are radically rethinking their existing business paradigm.
+Against the backdrop of post-crisis stagnation of consumer markets in developed countries, declining sales of automotive products in their domestic markets, increasing individualization of demand, increasing demands on and investment attractiveness environmental performance of global car manufacturers, the vast majority of them are radically rethinking their existing business paradigm.
 Against the backdrop of the breakdown of trends in the past decades of "following" consumer demand for the technologies offered by the market and the market absorption of practically the entire volume of automotive production, at the present stage of world economic development, more and more automotive TNCs are becoming increasingly active in corporate financial and economic activities and internationalization of business as the main drivers for the development of logical and organized international chains of business generating added value and increased intra-functional relationships.